 PLEASE READ THIS PAGE CAREFULLY BEFORE LOGGING IN TO THE EoI SYSTEM

-A PhD is a significant commitment of at least 3 years (full-time equivalent) research.
+A PhD is a significant commitment of 3.5 years (full-time equivalent) research.
 Students normally study their PhD full-time; indeed, international students must study full-time.
 The body of research completed during a PhD has to be original, rigorous and peer-reviewed.
 It is very different to completing a degree by coursework (undergraduate or Masters).
-It is therefore a major challenge, even for the very best students.
+It is therefore a major challenge, even for the best students.
 Crucially, students must concentrate on their PhD research without having to work part-time outside the astrophysics and supercomputing disciplines.
 For this reason CAS normally only accepts PhD students who obtain a scholarship at Swinburne.
 The scholarship provides a salary so that students do not have to work outside their PhD.

 The information gathered in this EoI will serve two purposes:

 - It will enable us to fairly and accurately compare the grades and academic backgrounds of all students, as well as take into account additional information contained in curriculum vitae and reference letters.

 - It will enable us to assess the likelihood of you being granted a scholarship at Swinburne.

 IMPORTANT: The next

 deadline for submitting Expressions of Interest (EoIs) is given here.